 I read children's literature as an adult all the time, and I was disappointed that it seems like MFW thinks high schoolers are too old for any children's literature, even historical fiction.
 I also firmly believe you are never ever too old for a well done non-fiction picture book, or a good historical fiction.

 I have always used the book basket as a jumping off point for my library search, so I would get several books that aren't on the list too, but in 9th grade all the reading suggested was half a dozen chapter books for the entire year, most of which my children had already read.
+It was very disappointing and one of the many reasons we left MFW for high school.

 INTEGRATED CURRICULUM